howdoicomputer/bookshelfbot/README.md

 BookshelfBot is a Discord bot that fetches information for a book and then displays that information within a Discord message.

 This bot was inspired by the [Reddit GoodReads Bot](https://github.com/rodohanna/reddit-goodreads-bot) that I found out about through [/r/suggestmeabook](https://old.reddit.com/r/suggestmeabook/).
-Unfortunately, for this project, I cannot use GoodReads as they're deprecating their API so I use Google Books instead.
+Unfortunately, for this project, I cannot use GoodReads as they're deprecating their API so I have used Google Books instead.

 ### NOTE THIS IS BASICALLY ALPHA SOFTWARE